OP-TEE/optee_website/docs/ti.md

 layout: default
 title: OP-TEE on Texas Instruments SoCs
 permalink: /docs/ti/
-description: |-
-	The instructions here will tell how to run OP-TEE on Texas Instruments devices.
-Secure TI devices require a boot image that is authenticated by ROM code to function.
-Without this, even JTAG remains locked.
-In order to create a valid boot image for a secure device from TI, the initial public software image must be signed and combined with various headers, certificates, and other binary images.
+description: The instructions here will tell how to run OPTEE on Texas Instruments devices.
 ---

 # OP-TEE on Texas Instruments SoCs

 # Contents